louisjensen/game-creator/doc/plan/DESIGN_PLAN.md

 * **Authoring**

 * **Engine**
-    * The engine handles the mechanics of the game including actions and events that can occur dynamically due to user input.
+    * The engine handles the mechanics of the game including engine.external.actions and engine.external.events that can occur dynamically due to user input.
 This module will establish a common language between authoring as well in order to implement what the authoring environment allows for its creators.
 The game runner relies on the engine in order to figure out what should be rendered on each update cycle of the game loop.

 * **Data**